Can Merchants Require ID on Credit Card Purchases?

 American Express: Merchants should verify that the customer is the actual cardholder, but there are no specific requirements for (or against) an ID.

 Discover: Merchants can request an ID if they believe the credit card isn't valid.
 For unsigned credit cards, the merchant can request two forms of identification, one of which must be a government-issued photo ID.

 Why You Don't Want to Show Your ID

 While merchants may ask for ID to prevent credit card fraud, your personal information is at risk when you show your ID.
 Remember that your name, address, driver's license number, and sometimes social security number are printed on your driver's license.
 This is just the information a dishonest cashier needs to steal your identity.
 Many credit card fraudsters are successful with just your zip code and credit card number.

 What to Do if a Merchant Refuses to Accept Your Credit Card

 While major processing networks have outlined their rules regarding ID requirements with credit card purchases, many cashiers aren't aware of these rules and will refuse to accept your credit card without you showing your ID.
 They're often incorrectly trained to ask for ID with purchases.

 Unfortunately, attempting to force an employee to honor the merchant-credit card agreement at the time of purchase is a losing battle.
-I've read several stories about employees who've refused credit cards because the customer wouldn't show ID.
+There are several stories about employees who've refused credit cards because the customer wouldn't show ID.
 Store managers typically back up their employees.
-If you plan on reusing to show your ID, make sure the back of your credit card is signed.
+If you plan on refusing to show your ID, make sure the back of your credit card is signed.

-If a merchant refuses to honor your credit card because you won't show your ID, you can report to MasterCard online - Mastercard's Merchant Violation form - or report to VISA violations by calling the number on the back of your credit card.
+If a merchant refuses to honor your credit card because you won't show your ID, you can report to MasterCard online or report to VISA violations by calling the number on the back of your credit card.